-On January 19, 2022, MTA effectuated a mandatory tender and remarketed \$96.335 of Triborough Bridge and Tunnel Authority General Revenue Variable Rate Bonds, Subseries 2003B-1 because its irrevocable direct-pay LOC issued by Bank of America, N.A. was expiring by its terms and was substituted with an irrevocable direct-pay LOC issued by U.S. Bank, N.A.
-The new LOC will expire on January 17, 2025.
+On June 22, 2023, MTA effectuated a mandatory tender and remarketed \$185.000 of Triborough Bridge and Tunnel Authority General Revenue Variable Rate Refunding Bonds, Subseries 2005B-3 because the irrevocable direct-pay LOC relating to the Subseries 2005B-3 Bonds issued by State Street Bank and Trust Company was expiring by its terms and was substituted with an irrevocable direct-pay LOC issued by Bank of America, N.A.
+The LOC will expire on June 22, 2027.

-On May 20, 2022, MTA extended its irrevocable direct-pay LOC issued by U.S. Bank National Association that is associated with Triborough Bridge and Tunnel Authority General Revenue Variable Rate Refunding Bonds, Subseries 2005B-4c for three years to May 23, 2025.
+On July 19, 2023, MTA extended its irrevocable direct-pay LOC issued by Barclays Bank PLC that is associated with \$102.070 of Triborough Bridge and Tunnel Authority General Revenue Variable Rate Bonds, Series 2005A for five years to July 19, 2028.

-On August 18, 2022, MTA issued \$400 Triborough Bridge and Tunnel Authority General Revenue Bonds, Series 2022A.
-Proceeds from the transaction will be used to finance existing approved bridge and tunnel capital projects.
-The Series 2022A bonds were issued as fixed-rate tax-exempt bonds with a final maturity of November 15, 2057.
+On August 17, 2023, MTA issued \$370.030 Triborough Bridge and Tunnel Authority General Revenue Bonds, Series 2023B.
+Proceeds from the transaction were used to finance existing approved bridge and tunnel capital projects and to refinance \$74.605 Triborough Bridge and Tunnel Authority General Revenue Refunding Bonds, Series 2013B.
+The refunding resulted in net present value savings of \$4.895 or 6.56% of the par amount of the refunded bonds.
+The Series 2023B bonds were priced as fixed rate tax-exempt bonds with a final maturity of November 15, 2053.

-On December 8, 2022, MTA effectuated a mandatory tender and remarketed \$148.470 Triborough Bridge and Tunnel Authority General Revenue Variable Rate Bonds, Series 2018E as the irrevocable direct-pay LOC issued by Bank of America, N.A. was expiring by its terms.
-The Series 2018E Bonds were remarketed as Variable Rate Demand Bonds in Weekly Rate Mode and supported with an irrevocable direct-pay LOC issued by UBS AG.
-The new LOC will expire on December 5, 2025.
+On December 13, 2023, MTA effectuated a mandatory tender and remarketed \$102.500 of Triborough Bridge and Tunnel Authority General Revenue Variable Rate Refunding Bonds, Subseries 2005B-4a because its current interest rate period was set to expire by its terms.
+The Subseries 2005B-4a bonds were remarketed as Variable Interest Rate Obligations in Daily Mode supported by an irrevocable direct-pay LOC issued by TD Bank, N.A.
+The new LOC will expire on December 13, 2028.

-MTA Bridges and Tunnels Subordinate Revenue Bonds - Prior to 2022, MTA Bridges and Tunnels issued twelve Series of Subordinate Revenue Bonds secured under its 2001 Subordinate Revenue Resolution Authorizing Subordinate Revenue Obligations adopted on March 26, 2002, in the aggregate principal amount of \$4,066.
+MTA Bridges and Tunnels Subordinate Revenue Bonds - as secured under its 2001 Subordinate Revenue Resolution Authorizing Subordinate Revenue Obligations adopted on March 26, 2002.
 The Subordinate Revenue Bonds are MTA Bridges and Tunnels' special obligations payable generally from the net revenues collected on the bridges and tunnels operated by MTA Bridges and Tunnels after the payment of debt service on the MTA Bridges and Tunnels General Revenue Bonds described in the preceding paragraph.
+There were no MTA Bridges and Tunnels Subordinate Revenue Bonds issued in 2023.